Lastyyy/Minesweeper/README.md

 To run the game, simply install it with the [executable file.](Minesweeper.exe)

-You will find Minesweeper.exe in Minesweeper folder.
+You will find Minesweeper.exe in the Minesweeper folder.

 ## Game